sreehariskumar/Wordpress-Installation-via-Bastion-Server-using-Terraform/README.md

 2. **Frontend-server Security Group** : The frontend-server security groups allows SSH traffic only from Bastion server and HTTP & HTTPS traffic from internet.
 3. **Backend-server Security Group** - This security groups allows inbound SSH connection only from Bastion server security group and MySQL connection from Frontend-server security group.

 **AWS Keypair** - All SSH access are key-based.
-A key-pair is generated locally and the public key is uploaded into the AWS using terraform.
+A ssh key-pair is generated locally and the public key is uploaded into the AWS using terraform.

 **AWS Route53** - This project use both Public & Private Hosted Zone to create DNS records for Backend server and Frontend server